Ready or Not (2019 film): Plot

-As a child, Daniel le Domas is confronted in his family's mansion by a wounded man named Charles, who begs him for help.
+As a child, Daniel le Domas is confronted in his family's mansion by Charles, a wounded man who begs him for help.
 Instead, Daniel alerts his family, who arrive in ceremonial masks and robes.
-Despite his bride's pleas, Charles is shot with a speargun and dragged away into a locked room.
+Despite his bride Helene's pleas, Charles is shot with a speargun and dragged away into a locked room.

-30 years later, Daniel's brother Alex, the estranged son of the owners of the successful Le Domas Family Games company, is set to marry Grace, a former foster child.
-On her wedding day, she meets the le Domases: Daniel and his snobbish wife Charity; Alex's cocaine-addicted sister Emilie, her oafish husband Fitch, and their young sons Georgie and Gabe; Alex's unpleasant Aunt Helene, and his parents Tony and Becky.
-After the ceremony, Tony explains that his ancestor Victor le Domas made a deal with a man named "le Bail" to build the Le Domas fortune in exchange for the family observing a tradition: at midnight on their wedding day, every new member draws a game card from Le Bail's puzzle box.
+Thirty years later, Daniel's brother Alex, the estranged son of the owners of the successful Le Domas Family Games company, is set to marry Grace, a former foster child.
+On Alex and Grace's wedding day, she meets the Le Domases: Daniel and his wife Charity; Alex's cocaine-addicted sister Emilie, her husband Fitch and their young sons Georgie and Gabe; Alex's Aunt Helene, and his parents Tony and Becky.
+After the ceremony, Tony explains that his ancestor Victor le Domas made a deal with someone named "le Bail" to build the Le Domas fortune in exchange for the family observing a tradition: at midnight on their wedding day every new member draws a game card from Le Bail's puzzle box.
 Grace draws "Hide-and-Seek".
-Believing it to be a harmless game Grace goes to hide herself as the Le Domases each receive a weapon.
-Alex manages to find Grace, who witnesses Emilie accidentally kill a maid whom she mistakes for Grace.
+Believing it to be a harmless game, Grace hides herself as the Le Domases each receive a weapon.
+Alex finds Grace, who witnesses Emilie accidentally kill a maid whom she mistakes for Grace.

-Alex reveals that his family is cursed: if the new member draws the Hide-and-Seek card, the rest of the family has to find and ritually sacrifice them before dawn or they die instead.
-The deadly game was last played by Helene's husband, Charles.
+Alex reveals that his family is cursed: if the new member draws the Hide-and-Seek card, the rest must find and ritually sacrifice them before dawn, or they die instead.
+The card was last drawn by Helene's husband, Charles, who was then found and murdered.
 With the mansion locked down, Alex disables the security system to allow Grace to escape.
-She is discovered by Daniel, who is disillusioned with his family and gives her a head start before alerting the others, in the chaos Emilie accidentally kills another maid.
+She is discovered by Daniel, who is disillusioned with his family and gives her a head start before alerting the others; Emilie accidentally kills another maid in the chaos.
 Grace's escape is blocked by the family butler, Stevens.
 She, in turn, splatters the hot tea he was preparing on his face and runs away.
-Alex is restrained by Daniel and Tony after he attacks the latter.
-Grace is seen by a third maid, but the maid accidentally crushes herself in a dumbwaiter when she yells for the family.
+Daniel and Tony restrain Alex after he attacks the latter.
+Grace is seen by a third maid who accidentally crushes herself in a dumbwaiter while alerting the family to Grace's presence.